Medical matters on safari

 Some valuable sources for medical guidance

-Fit for Travel: An excellent all round source of travel health information – used by our own doctor friends…
+Fit for Travel: An excellent UK-based source of travel health information (used by our own doctor friends)

-Centers for Disease Control and Prevention: Destination updates, reference materials, current news, special needs travel info, travelling with children, excellent checklist, hotline numbers…
+Centres for Disease Control and Prevention: Destination updates, reference materials, current news, special needs travel info, travelling with children, excellent checklist, hotline numbers in the USA

-WHO – International Travel and Health: the directing and coordinating authority for health within the United Nations system.
+WHO – International Travel and Health: the directing and coordinating authority for health within the United Nations system with links to national travel and health websites.

 US State Department: medical information for Americans travelling abroad, includes a very valuable listing of addresses of Med-Evac and Travel Insurance companies plus additional regional tips etc.